 Maşallah

-Since the Gezi Park Protests of 2013, Sarp Kerem Yavuz's practice has centered on the contemporary condition of Generation Y in Turkey, and their struggle to redefine and assert themselves in a growingly conservative and nationalistic political landscape, where political discourse celebrates a reinterpreted and idealized Ottoman rule.
+Maşallah is about the struggle of Turkey's younger generations to redefine and assert themselves in a growingly conservative and nationalistic political landscape, where political discourse celebrates a reinterpreted and idealized Ottoman rule.